Private Snowboarding Lessons

 How Much Does It Cost?

 We try not to go over two hours because often times we see students becoming tired after that amount of time.
 We work you.
 But we work you within your limits and safety is our number one concern.
-At the end of each lesson, we’ll email you your key focus points so you don’t forget and you can continue to work on them next time you go snowboarding!
+If you’d like at the end of your lesson, we’ll email you your key focus points so you don’t forget and you can continue to work on them next time you go snowboarding!

 Our Promise To You

 Our goal is to help you improve your snowboarding and to have fun while doing it.
 We hold ourselves to the highest standard when it comes to customer service in the industry as well.
 We work to get to know you and your goals so we can create a customized lesson plan that suits the way you learn.
 We put in the extra effort to help you become the best snowboarder you can and offer private snowboard lessons that will exceed your expectations.
 If you’re not satisfied with your lesson, it’s on us!